svanderbleek/haskellandchill.com/types-arent-sets.md

 > 'a'
 ```

-So function `a:int->string` has type `int->string` and asserts it returns type `string` when given an `int`.
+So function `a:int->string` has type `int->string` and thus asserts that it returns type `string` when given an `int`.
-We can see the internals of the constant function `a` here but often this is not the case, we just have the opaque assertion.
+We can see the internals of the constant function `a` here but often this is not the case.
+We more generally just have the opaque assertion.

 ```
 f:int->string.[hidden]
 ```

 What is the nature of this assertion?
-It is not a concrete set
-but an abstraction.
-The abstraction is a way of dealing with our ignorance of the actual function definition.
+Do we add to our set of values of type `string` the possible outcomes of assertions?

 For example we don't know that the function even terminates.
 We expect `f 1` (`f` applied to `1`) to be of type `string` but we may never finally receive the
 asserted string.